narzoul/DDrawCompat/README.md

 ### Support
 Only the latest release is supported.
 Please provide as much information as possible when reporting [issues](https://github.com/narzoul/DDrawCompat/issues), especially the title of the affected application(s), GPU model, Windows version and any steps needed to reproduce the problem.
 Attach at least the info level logs if possible.
 You may remove any personal information from log files (e.g. the Windows user name from the user configuration path).
 Note that debug logs may include additional sensitive information, such as key presses registered by the application or any text displayed by it.

-For various reasons, the below cases are not supported:
+**For various reasons, the below cases are not supported:**
 - Games that require an internet connection
 - Insider preview builds of Windows
 - Running Windows in any sort of virtualized/emulated environment, e.g. in a virtual machine or through Wine
 - Running DDrawCompat in combination with other wrappers/hooks, including overlays or video recorders (desktop screen recorders should work when using the FullscreenMode=borderless setting, assuming they can record layered windows)
+- Applications that mix other graphics APIs with DirectX 1-7, e.g. DirectX 8+, OpenGL, Vulkan, Glide, etc.

 ### Development
 DDrawCompat is developed in C++ using Microsoft Visual Studio Community 2022.